CBurge95/kings-counsel/pages/members.md

 ---
-title: Council Members
+title: Browse Members
 layout: cloud
 permalink: /members.html
 cloud-fields: attendees
 ---

-## Browse Council Members
+## Browse Members

 Use this word cloud visualization to browse Privy Council Members.
 Word size is determined by frequency and all words link to a corresponding collection search.